Comment: Comment-1-

 The “TOE interface” can be specified in terms of the device in the TOE that the WLAN client is connecting to (e.g. specific WLAN APs).
 “Time” and “day” refer to time-of-day and day-of-week, respectively.

 The assignment is to be used by the ST author to specify additional attributes on which denial of session establishment can be based.
+In the case of standalone TOEs with a single interface, the "based on TOE interface" restriction is inherently met.

-5.2.7 Trusted Path/Channels (FTP)
+5.2.8 Trusted Path/Channels (FTP)

 FTP_ITC.1/Client Inter-TSF Trusted Channel (WLAN Client Communications)

-The TSF shall permit the authorized IT entities to initiate communication via the trusted channel.
+The TSF shall permit [the authorized IT entities] to initiate communication via the trusted channel.

 The TSF shall initiate communication via the trusted channel for [no services].